junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2375)
 - 2013-04-26 — The previous question was ordered pursuant to the rule. (consideration: CR H2375)
 - 2013-05-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-09-19 — Amendment SA 1960 agreed to in Senate by Unanimous Consent.
+- 2013-09-19 — Amendment SA 1960 proposed by Senator Wyden. (consideration: CR S6632-6634) In the nature of a substitute.
+- 2013-09-19 — Measure laid before Senate by unanimous consent. (consideration: CR S6632-6634)
+- 2013-09-19 — Message on Senate action sent to the House.
+- 2013-09-19 — Passed Senate with an amendment by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 203.
+- 2013-09-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 203.
+- 2013-09-19 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2013-09-19 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2013-09-19 — Senate amendment agreed to: Amendment SA 1960 agreed to in Senate by Unanimous Consent.
+- 2013-09-19 — Senate amendment proposed (on the floor): Amendment SA 1960 proposed by Senator Wyden.(consideration: CR S6632-6634)
+- 2013-09-19 — Senate amendment submitted